geoguide/lisk-dapps-docs/EnvironmentSetup.md

 ## Lisk CLI

-With Lisk installed and up and running, we can now proceed to install **Lisk CLI** and start work on our first dapp.
+With Lisk installed and up and running, we can now proceed to install **Lisk CLI** and start work on our first app.

 Install **Lisk CLI**: